frascalise/wordle-llm/README.md

 ## Goal

-The primary goal of this project is to explore the capabilities of llama3 in a fun and engaging way.
-We aim to see how effectively a large language model can tackle a popular word puzzle and to identify any interesting patterns or strategies that emerge.
+The primary goal of this project is to explore the capabilities of llama3 in a fun way.
+I aim to see how effectively a large language model can tackle a popular word puzzle and to identify any interesting patterns or strategies that emerge.

 ## Findings (So Far!)